-The JUNE S&P 500 FUTURE Close two weeks ago above the 2,825 bounce during the October selloff was a new 5-month high.
-Yet that being a mere \$5 above 2,825 seemed a problematic.
-After last week's wild swings the key now is the weekly DOWN Closing Price Reversal from that 2,830 Close (Tolerance 2,836.50) that seems to signal an end to the major post-Christmas rally.
-Unless it can now sustain activity above that area, more weakness is likely; possibly even back to the low end of October-early December range, more so back in line with other asset classes.
+JUNE S&P 500 FUTURE's Close three weeks ago above the 2,825 bounce high during the October selloff was a new 5-month high.
+After wild swings two weeks ago, it left a weekly DOWN Closing Price Reversal (CPR) from 2,830 (Tolerance 2,836.50) that seemed to signal an end to the major post-Christmas rally.